AutomateNOW-Fan/AutomateNOW/README.md

 ## 1.0.10
 - Added new functions: `Add-AutomateNOWDataSourceItem`, `Copy-AutomateNOWWorkflowTemplate`, `Export-AutomateNOWDataSource`, `Export-AutomateNOWDataSourceItem`, `Export-AutomateNOWWorkspace`, `Find-AutomateNOWObjectReferral`, `Get-AutomateNOWDataSource`, `Get-AutomateNOWDataSourceItem`, `Get-AutomateNOWWorkspace`, `New-AutomateNOWDataSource`, `New-AutomateNOWWorkspace`, `Remove-AutomateNOWDataSource`, `Remove-AutomateNOWDataSourceItem`, `Remove-AutomateNOWWorkspace`, `Resume-AutomateNOWTask`, `Set-AutomateNOWFolder`, `Set-AutomateNOWTag`, `Set-AutomateNOWWorkspace`, `Show-AutomateNOWTaskType`
 - Organized the classes into "base" and "sub" classes in line with best practices (changes to classes and enums will no longer be listed in this change log)
 - Added method CreateOldValues() to ANOW base class.
 It is imperative that this method will always precisely match what the console expects.
+This method is intended for use with the Set-* functions.
 - Removed a check that is no longer needed from the Remove-* functions
 - Fixed an issue with the default constructor on some classes
-- Renamed the *Task and *Workflow functions to TaskTemplate* and WorkflowTemplate* since that's what they actually were
+- Renamed the *Task* and *Workflow* functions to *TaskTemplate* and *WorkflowTemplate* since that's what they actually were
-- Added automation detection of ASCII vs. UTF-8 text files (feature not available in the vendor console)
+- Added automation mime type detection (ASCII vs. UTF-8) when uploading text files to a Data Source (the console does not do this)

 ### 1.0.9
 - Added new functions: `Export-AutomateNOWDomain`, `Export-AutomateNOWIcon`, `Export-AutomateNOWNode`, `Export-AutomateNOWTag`, `Export-AutomateNOWTask`, `Export-AutomateNOWTimeZone`, `Export-AutomateNOWUser`, `Export-AutomateNOWWorkflow`, `Get-AutomateNOWTimeZone`, `Import-AutomateNOWLocalIcon`, `Import-AutomateNOWTimeZone`, `New-AutomateNOWNode`, `Read-AutomateNOWIcon`, `Remove-AutomateNOWNode`, `Write-AutomateNOWIconData`